rgtoronto/Coursera_Capstone/prediction_severity_car_accident.md

 #### 4.1.3 Supported Vector Tree
 Supported vector tree is another tree-based techniques and popular tool to build prediction models.
-In this car accident result, we have 2 categories in an x-y plane with points overlapping each other, and it's not easy for us to find a straight line that can perfectly separate them.
-When using this way, I noticed that the model actually can get a very good prediction result.
+In this project result, we have 2 categories in an x-y plane with points overlapping each other, and it's not easy for us to find a straight line that can perfectly separate them.
+When using this way, I noticed that the model actually can get a very good prediction result which was close to 1.
 ```
 SVM's f1-score is:  0.9999486310391947
 SVM's Jaccard score is:  0.9999486323359446
 ```

 #### 4.1.4 Logistic Regression
 Logistic regression is a statistical and machine learning technique for classifying records of a dataset based on the values of the input fields.
-In logistic regression, I use multiple independent variables such as `SEVERITYCODE`,`ADDRTYPE`, `ROADCOND` and `LIGHTCOND` to predict the car accident severity.
+In logistic regression, I use multiple independent variables such as `ADDRTYPE`, `ROADCOND` and `LIGHTCOND` to predict the car accident severity.

 From the result,
 - logistic regression is pretty efficient in terms of time and memory requirement, unlike KNN.